Mosfett1975/BDD-AT-test-framework/README.md

 # BDD-AT-test-framework
-AT framework based on BDD
+AT framework based on Cucumber, Selenide, Rest Assured